Published in The News International – cover photo by by Gideon Markowicz

 That’s not the most ironic part.
 Though Sharon was fond of the Bible, even he could never have dreamed that Matthew 5:9 – ‘Blessed are the peacemakers’ – would one day be attributed to him.
 The obits were unanimous in lauding his last act of evil: withdrawing from Gaza in 2003, when he was cheered for bulldozing out the settlers he had once bulldozed in.

-Forget while we do that it was Sharon that planted them there in the first place, it may be best to remember his aide Dov Weisglass’s take, ‘The […] disengagement plan is the freezing of the peace process.
+Forget while we do that it was Sharon that planted them there in the first place, it may be best to remember his aide Dov Weisglass’s take, that the ‘disengagement plan is the freezing of the peace process.
 And when you freeze that process, you prevent the establishment of a Palestinian state, and you prevent a discussion on the refugees, the borders and Jerusalem.’

 Explained Weisglass, ‘The disengagement is actually formaldehyde.
 It supplies the amount of formaldehyde that is necessary so there won’t be a political process with the Palestinians.’

-Sharon knew it was bad economics to protect less land with more guns, so he got out of Gaza…and into the West Bank.
-And he drove a wall into the earth – declared obviously illegal by the I.C.J. – to keep the Palestinians (and their birthrates) out.
+Sharon knew it was bad economics to protect less land with more guns, so he got out of Gaza and into the West Bank.
+And he drove a wall into the earth – declared obviously illegal under international law – to keep the Palestinians (and their birthrates) out.
 ‘The Bulldozer’ though he was, Sharon’s lasting legacy is what he built: the 25-foot-high West Bank Barrier, the closest thing to a Berlin Wall today.

 Was there ever remorse?
 Before she became a raving Islamophobe, the journalist Oriana Fallaci had a way of laying bare her interviewees’ souls.
 The Sharon she met in 1982 was still General Sharon, Lebanese blood warm on his hands.